feathersui/feathersui-website/docs/as3-starling/scroll-bar.md

 ### Skinning the Minimum Track

 This section only explains how to access the minimum track sub-component.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 #### With a Theme